ibm-cloud-docs/cis/faq.md

 A 522 error indicates we weren't able to establish a connection with your origin server (that is, your host).
 After about 15 seconds of connection failure, we close the connection and display a 522 error page.

 This issue usually is caused by firewall or security software that accidentally blocks our IP addresses.
-Because CIS acts as a reverse proxy, connections to your site will appear to come from a range of CIS IPs.
+Because CIS acts as a reverse proxy, connections to your site appear to come from a range of CIS IPs.
 This behavior can cause certain firewalls to block these connections, which prevents us from serving content to your site visitors properly.

 To fix this issue, ask your host to allowlist all of the CIS IP ranges, listed [here](/docs/cis?topic=cis-cis-allowlisted-ip-addresses).